tristandunn/tristandunn/about.markdown

 [Lil Sebastian][].
 We enjoy traveling when we can, with [Kauai, HI][] being one of our favorite places to visit.

-I've been working remotely since 2011 and last worked at [Clearbit][], where I helped build APIs and integrations for business data.
-I primarily wrote Ruby at Clearbit, but also use Rails and JavaScript in personal projects.
+I've been working remotely since 2011 and currently work at [ezCater][], where I help design and build platform APIs using GraphQL.
+I primarily use Ruby on Rails at ezCater, but also use JavaScript in personal projects.

 Despite growing up in a sweltering environment, I'm a huge hockey fan and cheer for the Boston Bruins.
 I also enjoy watching Premier League soccer and curling.